MartinvonBerg/simple-lightbox-fslight/readme.txt

 == Changelog ==

 = 1.5.0 =
-Added JS to pause all running videos on Open of lightbox and pause current video on slide change.
+Added JS to pause all running videos on Open of lightbox and pause current video on slide change (paid version, only).
 Added backup / restore logic for plugin-settings.json and fslightbox-paid files.

 = 1.4.0 =